 - Avoid using hyphen of dash between your domain name

-- Don’t blindly join the two-word name of your blog as domain name because it may become a word with quite different or disgusting meaning
+- Don’t blindly join the two-word name of your blog as domain name.
+It may become a word with quite different or disgusting meaning

 - It should not give an impression as if you try to copy the domain name of any big brand

 - It must have strength to become the brand name of your blog

 Before finally picking the domain name do check if it is already registered.
 So first check the availability then do your research on it to avoid wasting your energies.

 - It is not so easy to change your domain name without losing back links and traffic.
 So take your time while selecting it and avoid changing it.